-This exploratory research study aims to map and analyse the various value chains that low-income consumers and merchants transact in, to identify strategies for promoting digitisation.
+This exploratory research study aimed to map and analyse the various value chains that low-income consumers and merchants transact in, to identify strategies for promoting digitisation.

 Background